DeckLinks - Video presentation maker (logo)

 3. Communication and storytelling skills.

 Communication skills, both written and verbal, are critical to be successful in inside sales.
 Whether you are dealing with clients over email or via video, being able to effectively communicate is essential to build relationships with clients and move them through the sales cycle efficiently.
-Inside sales representatives need to be able to clearly and concisely explain the features and benefits of their products or services, as well as address any objections that customers may have.
+Inside sales representatives need to be able to clearly and concisely explain the features and benefits of their products or services, as well as address any sales objections that customers may have.

 The best way to engage potential customers is through storytelling.
 By weaving a tale that captures the attention of the listener, inside sales professionals can create an emotional connection with potential clients.